mitchellfyi/documentation/README-GUIDE.md

 chronos demo ./data/retail.csv
 ```

-If multiple install methods exist, show the simplest here and link others:
+If there are multiple install methods, show the simplest here and link others:

 * Docker
 * From source